KyleV1999/Camera2APITutorial/README.md

 | set (Key <T> key, T value)                                                                                 | CaptureRequest                       | <T> void                | Set a capture request field to a value.                                                     |

  ## Example Images
  Here is some example images of a finished app that implements the Camera2 API.
 This app's layout has a texture view that displays the camera preview as well as a button.
-When the button is clicked it saves the image to the phone's external storage.
+When the button is clicked it saves the image to the phone's external storage in the root directory.

  ![App in use](Images/cameraWorking.jpg)